NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 If you tried changing your Microsoft login and saw the error below:
 > _Failed to update the Microsoft account with 'account2 <account2@outlook.com>'.
 This could happen if it is already linked to another NuGet account.
 Contact support for more information._

-On nuget.org with the [recent change](https://blog.nuget.org/20180515/NuGet.org-will-only-support-MSA-AAD-starting-June.html)  there can always be a single Microsoft account (MSA or AAD) that is associated with a given nuget.org account or profile.

 Lets say you were trying to change Microsoft account login from `account1@outlook.com` for nuget.org user with username `MyNuGetAccount1` to another Microsoft account with email `account2@outlook.com`.
 And you see the error above.

 **What does the error above mean?**

-It means that there is another nuget.org account/profile which is associated with the Microsoft account that you are trying to change it to i.e. in above example the Microsoft account with email `<account2@outlook.com>` is associated with another nuget.org account with, say, username `MyNuGetAccount2`.
+It means that there is another nuget.org account which is associated with the Microsoft account that you are trying to change it to i.e. in above example the Microsoft account with email `<account2@outlook.com>` is associated with another nuget.org account with, say, username `MyNuGetAccount2`.

-You cannot change the associated login to another Microsoft account which is linked to a different nuget.org account.
-This would otherwise leave the other nuget.org account orphaned.
+You cannot change the associated login with a Microsoft account that is linked to a different nuget.org account.

 **I forgot I had another nuget.org account, how do I find out which nuget.org account it is?**